Monster Strike: Nintendo 3DS game

-An RPG version of Monster Strike for the Nintendo 3DS was released in Japan on December 17, 2015.
+A RPG version of Monster Strike for the Nintendo 3DS was released in Japan on December 17, 2015.
 It features characters and stories introduced in the anime.
 Characters based on Japanese YouTubers Tomotake "Max" Murai, former CEO of Japanese iPhone news and reviews site AppBank, and beatboxer Hikakin, who both do Let's Play videos of Monster Strike, are featured in the game as NPCs.

-Before the launch of the game, XFLAG announced that they have shipped over one million copies of the game.
+Before the launch day, XFLAG announced that they had shipped over one million copies of the game, making it the highest selling Japan-only 3DS release of all time.
 The game debuted in Japan at the No.1 spot in the weekly sales chart based on figures by Media Create, selling a total of 437,903 copies, and dethroning Monster Hunter Generations after a three-week streak in the top spot.

 Anime

 A web anime adaptation of Monster Strike premiered on October 10, 2015, on YouTube.
 The series' ending theme is a cover of Queen's "We Will Rock You" performed by Japanese vocalist Gloria.

 A second season of Monster Strike has been announced and premiered on April 1, 2017.
 On YouTube, the anime series had been watched 100 million times by August 2016, and over 200 million times as of June 2017.

 The Monster Strike anime got its first spin-off on May 3, 2017, with the A Rhapsody Called Lucy -The Very First Song- OVA episode.
 This leads into the MSonic!
 D'Artagnyan's Rise to Fame special mini-series that premiered on June 14, 2017.
 Both A Rhapsody Called Lucy and MSonic! are set in a separate continuity from the main Monster Strike anime.